redis/redis-doc/docs/get-started/data-store.md

 description: Understand how to use basic Redis data types
 ---

-This quick start guide will demonstrate you how to:
+This quick start guide shows you how to:

+1. Get started with Redis
-* Store data under a key in Redis
+2. Store data under a key in Redis
-* Retrieve data under a key from Redis
+3. Retrieve data with a key from Redis
-* Scan the keyspace for keys that match a specific key pattern
+4. Scan the keyspace for keys that match a specific key pattern

 The examples in this article refer to a simple bicycle inventory.